 The cost of Bad Breath (halitosis) varies dependent on severity and what caused it.
 A proper comprehensive examination, and records is required before starting treatment.
 Depending on what kind of restorations are present in the oral cavity, and the stage of bad breath, the time required to get rid of this issue varies, and generally the longer you wait to see the dentist, the more time and more cost is required to get rid of the halitosis.

 How do I prevent Halitosis or bad breath?

 - Brushing, flossing 3 times a day and rinsing with antibacterial solution regularly.

 - Brushing your tongue to remove food and plaque

 - Avoid certain foods and drink that can lead to bad breath.
-Such problem foods include onions, curry, and garlic.
+Such foods that can cause bad breath include onions, curry, and garlic among many.
 You’ll also want to avoid alcohol or caffeine, which dry out your mouth.

 - Stop smoking – smoke and tobacco are natural enemies of bad breath.

 - Maintain a moist mouth.
 Sucking on sugar-free candy, chewing sugar-free gum and drinking water regularly throughout the day will help you avoid dry mouth.